Nevada Court Records

 The Nevada Judiciary provides a case look-up portal for the records of appeal cases heard in its Supreme Court and Court of Appeals.
 Most of the state’s District Court records are not available online except for those of the 8th Judicial District Court.
 Use the Smart Search tool provided by this court to search for records of criminal cases heard there.
 Some Nevada Justice Courts provide online access to their records.
 To find records of cases heard in these courts, visit their websites listed in the Nevada Justice Court directory.
 Nevada Municipal Courts do not maintain online case portals.
 Therefore, the only ways to find their records are in person and by mail.

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites.
-As such, record results, availability and accuracy may differ from official channels.
+As such, record results, availability, and accuracy may differ from official channels.

 Can I Access Sealed Criminal Court Records in Nevada?